SiniNumminen/website/_pages/1-blog.md

 permalink: /blog/
 ---

-What follows is a list of weblog posts from as early as {{ site.debutyear }}.
+hat follows is a list of weblog posts from as early as {{ site.debutyear }}.
 I hope you enjoy